 As the new general data protection regulations come into force, ensuring your business data is securely protected is now a higher priority than ever.
 I’m going to assume that you’ve done the basics; enforced strong passwords; set up a good firewall configuration so your network is secure; installed up-to-date antivirus software, and ensured your confidential data is protected by standard security permissions.

-Beyond the basics, these are my three recommendations for making sure your business data is secure.
+Beyond the basics, these are my three recommendations for making sure your business data is prepped against cyber attacks.

 1. Secure your mobile endpoints

 Your data travels around on the laptops that your staff carry around with them and in the email accounts that are on their mobile phones.
 If a company laptop or mobile phone is lost or stolen and the device is not protected, then this could be classed as a data breach and the information commissions office may need to be informed.
 Simply implementing encryption on computers and a mobile device management system can protect your business against the risk of fines.
 ESET has some great tools when it comes to securing phones and other devices: https://resolve.co.uk/blog/article/secure-all-business-devices-from-one-location

 2. Everyone backs their data up, don’t they?